bloomberg/fast-noise-aware-topic-clustering/README.md

 Authors: Ari Silburt, Anja Subasic, Evan Thompson, Carmeline Dsilva, Tarec Fares

 ## General
-This repo contains the research code and scripts used in the paper [FANATIC: FAst Noise-Aware TopIc Clustering](), and provides a basic overview of the code structure and its major components.
+This repo contains the research code and scripts used in the Silburt et al. (2021) paper "FANATIC: FAst Noise-Aware TopIc Clustering", and provides a basic overview of the code structure and its major components.
 For more questions, please directly contact the authors.

 In particular, this repo allows a user to:
 - Download the reddit data